kwur/new-kwur-site/_posts/2009-09-06-found-in-the-trash-behind-the-station.md

   </p>

   <p>
-    Be open minded as to what animal you receive, albeit the biggest or<br />cutest or trendiest critter, isn&#8217;t necessarily the most powerful animal<br />for you.
+    Be open minded as to what animal you receive, albeit the biggest or<br />cutest or trendiest critter, isn’t necessarily the most powerful animal<br />for you.
 In European lore, the little mouse was the spirit traveler par<br />excellence, and hence an animal of great power.
-Don&#8217;t try to bend the<br />powers of the animal kingdom to your will, just let your animal come to<br />you.
+Don’t try to bend the<br />powers of the animal kingdom to your will, just let your animal come to<br />you.
 Your animal totem may change over time, anyway, or you may find<br />yourself hosting more than one.
   </p>

   <p>
-    Don&#8217;t intellectualize about the qualities attributed to different<br />animals-by doing so, you will only end up choosing an animal image of<br />how you want to be, rather than finding the totem you really need.
-You<br />can go read about you animal totem after you&#8217;ve found it.
-You may still<br />wish to examine some of the relevant Native American animal lore, simply<br />to acquire a fuller perspective. &#8220;
+    Don’t intellectualize about the qualities attributed to different<br />animals-by doing so, you will only end up choosing an animal image of<br />how you want to be, rather than finding the totem you really need.
+You<br />can go read about you animal totem after you’ve found it.
+You may still<br />wish to examine some of the relevant Native American animal lore, simply<br />to acquire a fuller perspective. “
   </p>
 </div>